AFFORDABLE LEGAL DEFENCE

 Don’t leave your traffic ticket to chance, steer it with Street Legal, The Driver’s Defence Team in Toronto and the GTA!

-GET MY FREE QUOTE
+GET MY QUOTE

 TRAFFIC TICKETS TORONTO

 If you plead guilty or automatically pay a Traffic Ticket or Speeding Ticket, you are admitting that you’re guilty of the offence.

 Any Traffic Ticket on your driving record can significantly affect your insurance rates and you may also be accumulating demerit points which may lead to a licence suspension.

 We offer quality representation and affordable fees for your Traffic Ticket.
 Street Legal strives to provide the very best in court representation for all Traffic Tickets and Speeding Tickets in Toronto and throughout Ontario.

 With over 15 years of experience and a 4.9 rating out of 154+ Google reviews, our results speak for themselves!

 We service additional ticket types not listed here as well.
 Please contact us for a quote.